dpgraham4401/dpgraham4401/src/posts/testing.md

 ---
-title: A Basic Introduction to HTML
-description: HTML is the foundation of all websites.
-This guide will walk you through creating your first simple website using HTML.
+title: Testing is your friend
+description: Convincing the team to write tests
-tags: [ "code", "html" ]
+tags: [ "code", "tests" ]
 time: 4
-featured: true
-timestamp: 2024-12-18T02:39:03+00:00
+timestamp: 2025-12-18T02:39:03+00:00
-filename: html-intro
+filename: testing
-published: true
+published: false
 ---

 HTML (HyperText Markup Language) is the foundation of all websites.
 Even with modern frameworks and tools, understanding